SquareSR/alternative-red-routes/Race-Route/README.md

 ## Viridian City

-**Cooltrainer:**
+**Cooltrainer monkaS:**
 - EQ

-[OPTIONAL SAVE: This next fight has a decent chance to die, and reviving will lose red bar so saving is advised]
+[SAVE: This next fight has a decent chance to die, and reviving will lose red bar so saving is advised]

 **Blackbelt:**
 - X Acc + HD